madolphe/Flowers-OL/README.md

 1. Before serving the application, it is important to populate the database with some hand-coded data.
 This data is stored inside interface_app/fixtures as Django fixture files (JSON).
 To load the fixtures, run `$python manage.py loaddata <filename>`.

 2. The database must conform to the models as defined in `interface_app/models.py`.
 To make sure this is satisfied, you can hard-reset the database entirely and remove all migration files, including the 0001_initial.py one.
 Then, using `django-extensions` (included in the `Pipfile` and setup in `settings.py`), run `python manage.py reset_db` to hard-reset the database, .
 After performing the hard-reset, create a new initial migration and run the server.
 You will need to repeat the step in the previous note to re-populate the refreshed DB with hand-coded data.

-3. Proposed conventions:
-    - **Practice block**.
-A period of time inside a session during which a user performs a learning task (e.g. Lunar lander game, MOT task).
-Composed of a number of **trials**.
-    - **Question block**.
-A period of time inside a session during which a user answers questionnaires.
-Composed of a number of question **groups**.
-    - **Session**.
-A discrete period of time during which a user goes through a sequence of practice and question blocks.
-Not to be confused with Django session, which unfortunately has the same name.